 A collaboration between architecture firms Fentress Architects and Arquitectonica, the exterior envelope of the Miami Beach Convention Center serves as a ode to the surrounding elements of nature- the ocean, beach and underwater life, and is one of the most technologically-advanced centers in the United States.
 Sentech partnered with both firms to design, engineer and manufacture both the glass canopy centerpiece and the decorative aluminum fin façade on the exterior envelope.
-Utilizing Sentech’s parametric modeling technology and our Decorative Fin and Overhead Systems, the façade was built using more than 500 unique angled aluminum fin shapes that span the exterior of the building, creating sweeping, wave-like undulation throughout the entire façade.
+Utilizing Sentech’s parametric modeling technology and incorporating both our Decorative Fin and Overhead Systems, the façade was built using more than 500 unique angled aluminum fin shapes that span the exterior of the building, creating sweeping, wave-like undulation throughout the entire façade.

 Connected to the façade curtain wall, the fins elegantly morph into undulating glass canopies at the building entrances, reflecting curvilinear shapes that draw from the inspiration of ocean waves.
 The facade’s design provides the impression of dynamic movement along the building, while providing functional efficiency by ensuring the orientation of each fin maximizes the shading provided by the façade.
 To accommodate the high wind loads that are unique to the Florida coastline, the façade was designed and built with hurricane-resistant connections and projectile-resistant glazing.